Viralsouls/shipment-tracker/README.md

-# shipment-tracker
+# Thalo

-A simple logistics shipment tracking dashboard built with Node.js and JavaScript
+A sleek and simple shipment tracking app.